datopian/tech.datopian.com/data-explorer/README.md

 *NOTE* that the scripts should be loaded _after the container divs are in the DOM, typically by placing the `<script>` tags at the bottom of the footer_

 See [a real-world example here](https://gitlab.com/datopian/clients/ckan-montreal/blob/master/views/showcase.html)

+## New builds

+In order to build files for production, run `npm run build` or `yarn build`.

+You need to have **node version >= 12** in order to build files.
+Otherwise a 'heap out of memory error' gets thrown.